|

 given viewer need not show every piece of information: for example,

-a viewer may sniff the type
+a viewer may sniff the type attribute of entries and only display

 entries of a given type, or selectively choose which feeds to display,